nexoracontrol-ops/hotpath-rs/crates/hotpath-backend/html_src/src/introduction.md

   </div>
 </div>

-[hotpath-rs](https://github.com/pawurb/hotpath-rs) is an easy-to-configure Rust performance profiler that shows exactly where your code spends time, burns CPU, and allocates.
+[hotpath-rs](https://github.com/pawurb/hotpath-rs) is an easy-to-configure Rust performance profiler that shows exactly where your code spends time, burns CPU, and allocates memory.

-It helps you distinguish between functions that are slow because they wait and those that are slow because they use CPU.
+It helps you distinguish between functions that are slow because they wait on I/O and those that are CPU-intensive.
 Instrument functions, channels, futures, and streams to find bottlenecks and focus optimizations where they matter most.
-Quickly diagnose whether a bottleneck is I/O-bound or CPU-bound.
 Get actionable insights into time, memory, and async data flow with minimal setup.

 <div style="clear: both;"></div>